YaleComputerSociety/yaleims/backend/README.md

    brew install redis
    ```

-3. Start the Redis server:
+3. Start the Redis server (developers you can skip this for now!):
    ```bash
    redis-server
    ```